-For substitute employees, the employment history review required by this section shall be required only prior to the initial hiring of a substitute employee or placement on the school's approved substitute list and shall remain valid as long as the substitute employee continues to be employed by the school or remains on the school's approved substitute list.
+For substitute employees, the employment history review required by this section shall be required only prior to the initial hiring of a substitute employee or placement on the school's approved substitute list and shall remain valid if the substitute employee continues to be employed by the school or remains on the school's approved substitute list.
 An employment history review conducted upon initial hiring of a substitute employee by an independent contractor, intermediate unit or any other entity that furnishes substitute staffing services to school entities shall satisfy the requirements of this section.
-An independent contractor, intermediate unit or any other entities school entities shall comply with the provisions of subsection Independent Contractors, section (i)-(iii) below.
+An independent contractor, intermediate unit or any other entity furnishing substitute staffing services to school entities shall comply with the provisions of subsection Independent Contractors, section (i)-(iii) below.